d365collaborative/ax2012.tools/docs/Invoke-AxLogicApp.md

 ```

 ### -IncludeAll
-Switch to instruct the cmdlet to include all cmdlets (names only) from the pipeline
+Instruct the cmdlet to include all cmdlets (names only) from the pipeline

 ```yaml
 Type: SwitchParameter